22q13 deletion syndrome: Epidemiology

 The true prevalence of PMS has not been determined.
-More than 1,200 people have been identified worldwide according to the Phelan–McDermid Syndrome Foundation.
+More than 1,200 people have been identified worldwide according to the Phelan–McDermid Syndrome Foundation The Cleveland Clinc records about 2,200-2,500 people, as well as it occurring in 2 to 10 of every 1 million live births.
 However, it is believed to be underdiagnosed due to inadequate genetic testing and lack of specific clinical features.
 It is known to occur with equal frequency in males and females.
 Studies using chromosomal microarray for diagnosis indicate that at least 0.5% of cases of ASD can be explained by mutations or deletions in the SHANK3 gene.
 In addition, when ASD is associated with ID, SHANK3 mutations or deletions have been found in up to 2% of individuals.

 History

 The first case of PMS was described in 1985 by Watt et al., who described a 14-year-old boy with severe intellectual disability, mild dysmorphic features and absent speech, which was associated with terminal loss of the distal arm of chromosome 22.
 In 1988, Phelan et al. described a similar clinical presentation associated with a de novo deletion in 22q13.3.
 Subsequent cases were described in the following years with a similar clinical presentation.
 Phelan et al. (2001), compared 37 subjects with 22q13 deletions with features of 24 cases described in the literature finding that the most common features were global developmental delay, absent or delayed speech and hypotonia.
 In 2001, Bonaglia et al., described a case that associated the 22q.13 deletion syndrome with a disruption of the SHANK3 gene (also called ProSAP2).
 The following year, Anderlid et al. (2002), refined the area in 22q13 presumably responsible for the common phenotypic presentation of the syndrome to a 100kb in 22q13.3.
 Out of the three genes affected, SHANK3 was identified as the critical gene due to its expression pattern and function.
 Wilson et al. (2003) evaluated 56 patients with the clinical presentation of PMS, all of whom had a functional loss of one copy of the SHANK3 gene.
 However, later the same group demonstrated that loss of SHANK3 gene was not an essential requirement for the disorder.